fdervisi/k8s_cicd_overview/README.md

 ## Exploring the AWS EC2 Instance Checker

-Built with Python and Flask, the AWS EC2 Instance Checker acts as your bridge to AWS EC2 instances, offering the following features:
+Constructed using Python and Flask, the AWS EC2 Instance Checker is a 2-tier web application that leverages an OPA server to validate against AWS resources.
+For scalability, the frontend has 3 deployments and is publicly accessible.
+For security purposes, the OPA server communicates internally within the cluster.
+It offers the following features:

 - **View EC2 Instances**: Easily fetch and display all your AWS EC2 instances.
 - **Inspect Instance Details**: Get in-depth information about any selected instance.